bitmovin/bitmovin-player-flutter/README.md

 > however, the full API surface related to subtitles is not yet available from Dart code.

 # Get Started
+If you want to play around with the code, implement a new feature or just run the example apps, follow along with this section.
+If you just want to use the player in your own flutter app, you can skip this and follow the instructions in the [Installation](#installation) section.

 - [Install](https://docs.flutter.dev/get-started/install) `flutter` on your machine
 - Install `Node.js` and `npm` on your machine
 - Run `npm ci` in the root of the cloned repository